Analysis | The weird threats Lindsey Graham and Trump’s lawyer are making about calling impeachment witnesses

 It’s the very definition of a straw-man argument.

 As I wrote a couple weeks back, this pretends the case against Trump is something other than what it is.
 While the impeachment article against Trump does prominently feature his Jan.
-6 speech to the rally that preceded the storming of the Capitol, neither it nor the argument Democrats have been making is focuses solely on that.
+6 speech to the rally that preceded the storming of the Capitol, neither it nor the argument Democrats have been making is focused solely on that.
 Instead, the argument is that Trump incited people over many weeks with baseless claims of a stolen election.

 Here’s what the impeachment article says (key parts bolded):